 Temperature of Working Area

-For optimum application conditions, maintain a temperature of 60° - 85°F on air, substrate and No. 25 Powder, Liquid, Hardener, and masonry units during mixing, application, and cure.
+For optimum application conditions, maintain a temperature of 60° - 85°F on air, substrate and 25 Powder, Liquid, Hardener, and masonry units during mixing, application, and cure.
 Maintain materials and substrate between 65°F and 80°F for 48 hours prior to beginning work.

 At temperatures below 65°F, the viscosity increases and application becomes more difficult.
-No. 25 can be applied at temperatures as low as 50°F; however cure time will lengthen.
+25 can be applied at temperatures as low as 50°F; however cure time will lengthen.
 Above 80°F, working time of the material decreases.
 In higher temperatures it is recommended that the Liquid be cooled by placing the pail in a large container filled with water and ice or storing in a cool area.

 Cold Room Applications